-Well, we go down to our final few minutes here, Angie, one of the questions which occurred to me while we were over, there was several times you mentioned videos, you've made videos for your patients, are they accessible to other people do they have to go make their own videos, to everybody everybody's video is of them doing exercise.
-It's not a generic video of you with a model like Matt doing.
+And one of the questions which occurred to me while we were over there was several times you mentioned videos, you've made videos for your patients.
+Are they accessible to other people?
+Or do they have to go make their own videos?

-I, the pate, the videos that I make the patients I tend to if we they have a one to one session, and it's on Zoom, I record it.
-And they have that and that's their resource figure.
-That's what they paid to have.
+The videos that I make, the patients I tend to if we have a one-to-one session, and it's on Zoom, I record it and they have that and that's their resource.
+I figure that's what they've paid to have.
 I teach live classes, details are on the website.
 And I don't have a library of classes.
-To be honest, it's more that there's haven't had time
+To be honest, it's more that I haven't had time.